 Cut or mark the twine, and then measure the length that encircled the body.
 This is the heart girth.

-See the red line on the equine skeletal model above for the proper placement.
+See the blue line on the equine illustration above for the proper placement.

 Caution: We do not recommend using a metallic tape measure to measure the heart girth.
 The sound and feel of the metallic tape frightens many horses and may cause a dangerous situation.